survivant/quarkus/ACTIONS.md

 ### Start the service on reboot

-Note that GitHub have scripts for this, but theirs run as LaunchAgents, not LaunchDaemons.
+Note that GitHub has scripts for this, but theirs run as LaunchAgents, not LaunchDaemons.
 LaunchAgents run when a user logs in, and LaunchDaemons run on boot, so the daemon option seems preferable.

 As administrator, `sudo vi /Library/LaunchDaemons/actions.runner.quarkusio-quarkus.macstadium-m1.plist`.